pfheatwole/thesis/source/introduction.rst

 A paraglider is a non-powered aircraft, so its motion is determined by how it interacts with gravity and the air.
 A pilot can steer the glider through the air, but they cannot control how the air is moving relative to the ground.
-Ultimately, it is the wind that determines how a paraglider is able to move relative to the ground.
+Ultimately, it is the wind that limits how a paraglider is able to move relative to the ground.

 As with all lifting surfaces, the aerodynamics of a paragliding wing depend on